-The medical name for long-sightedness is hypermetropia, sometimes called hyperopia.
+The medical name for long-sight is hypermetropia, sometimes called hyperopia.
 Eyesight problems, such as hypermetropia, are also known as refractive errors.
-Long sight leads to problems with near vision, and the eyes may commonly become tired.
-Distance vision (long sight) is, in the beginning, often clear.
+Long sight leads to problems with near vision and the eyes may commonly become tired.
+Distance vision (long sight) is, in the beginning, good.
 Long sight can be corrected by glasses or contact lenses, or sometimes 'cured' with laser eye surgery.

 What is a refractive error?